shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - `$latest` version is mutable, it always point to the updated version of the lambda function.
 Other versions are immutable.
 - If we update any code/configuration, the lambda function versions will be updated.

+### Lambda And CodeDeploy

+- Allow automating traffic shifting
+- Very much integrated with SAM
+- 3 types of traffic shifting
+  - **Linear**: Traffic gradually move with times untill completely migrate all traffic
+    - Linear10PercentEvery3Minutes
+    - Linear10PercentEvery10Minutes
+  - **Canary**: First mirgrate a certain proportion of traffic and later migrate all traffic
+    - Canary10Percent5Minutes: Move 10 percent for 5 minutes and later 100% goes to target function
+    - Canary10Percent30Minutes: Move 10 percent for 30 minutes and later 100% goes to new function
+  - **All At Once**: Immediately move all the traffic to target function
+- To setup code deploy, required
+  - Function Name
+  - Function Alias
+  - Current Function Version
+  - Target Function Version

+### Lambda Function URL

+TBD: 310 & 311

+### Lambda And CodeGuru

+- Provide runtime performance of the lambda function
+- Support Java and Python runtimes

+### Best Practices

+- Connect db outside the handler
+- Initialize AWS SDK outside the handler
+- Pull dependencies outside of the function handler
+- Use env variables for db strings, s3 url etc
+- For sensetive values like password, use the KMS for encryption
+- Never ever call a Lambda function recursively

 ### Gotcha

 **Environment Variables**: Regular application environment variables